Regency Enterprises: New Regency Television International

 New Regency Television International (formerly known as Regency Television) is a joint venture between Regency Enterprises and Fox Television Studios founded in 1998.
 Regency's best-known television shows include The WB/UPN sci-fi drama Roswell and the Fox sitcoms Malcolm in the Middle and The Bernie Mac Show.

 On July 17, 2007, Regency Television shut down all production and closed its business after nine years in operation.
 On January 17, 2011, New Regency announced a return to the television business after 20th Century Fox extended its distribution business with Regency until 2022.
-Since New Regency re-formed its international sales team to take back control of its international television licensing activities in January 2019, Warner Bros.
-Domestic Television Distribution now handles domestic television rights to 1984's Once Upon a Time in America and the 1991–1999 Regency Enterprises library (except 1993's Six Degrees of Separation).

-New Regency Television International launched at the start of 2019.
-Based out of London and drawing from New Regency's long-established relationships with the best writing, directing and producing talent, the division is focused on developing and producing high-end, authored and distinctive scripted content for the international marketplace.
+New Regency Television International launched in early 2019.
+Based out of London and drawing from New Regency's long-established relationships with writing, directing and producing talents, the division is focused on developing and producing high-end, authored and original scripted content for the international marketplace.